 It seems like the kind of elaborate obstacle that only ever exists in the movies: man inherits apartment, only to find it's got an elderly tenant, who gets to stay in the apartment for life—and to whom he's contractually obligated to pay a monthly fee.
-But the seemingly outlandish plot of My Old Lady, a film starring Kevin Kline and Maggie Smith that hit theaters earlier this month, is actually based on the very real "viager" system in France, in which an individual can buy an occupied apartment by paying the (usually elderly) owner a stipend every month until their death.
+But the seemingly outlandish plot of My Old Lady, a film starring Kevin Kline and Maggie Smith, is actually based on the very real "viager" system in France, in which an individual can buy an occupied apartment by paying the (usually elderly) owner a stipend every month until their death.
 The buyer is required to pay a down payment—or "bouquet"—of around 30 percent of the total sale price; the size of the monthly payments is determined in part by the seller's age.

-The similar, more common scenario in New York is to buy an "investment" apartment with a rent-stabilized tenant currently in place (lest we forget the creepy recent example of this doll-filled Upper West Side condo).
+The similar, more common scenario in New York is to buy an "investment" apartment with a rent-stabilized tenant currently in place.
 In this case, it's typical for the new owners to either negotiate a buyout or "live in fear that a relative doesn't move in" and take over the rent-stabilized lease, further pushing back the buyer's move-in date, Roberts notes.
 It's also unfortunately typical for landlords to harass (or neglect) the stabilized tenants into vacating.